Bramble21/Practicum-3/README.md

-# Instructions
+## Instructions

-## Practicum 3 - Identifier Naming in Java
+## Practicum 4 - Keywords in Java

 **BACKGROUND**<br>
-Different programming languages have their own rules for identifier naming.
-An `identifier` is a name that a programmer chooses for a newly defined item in a program, such as variables, functions and programmer-defined classes.

-In Java, identifiers must obey the following rules:

-- identifiers can only use the symbols a-z, A-Z, digits and the underscore character.
-- identifiers cannot begin with a digit
-- idenifiers are `case sensitive` (i.e., `num` is a different identifer than `Num`).
+A `keyword` (or `reserved word`) in a programming language is an identifier defined within the programming language itself, and therefore not available for the programmer to use for their own identifier naming.
+The current list of keywords in Java can be found here: https://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html

+In Java, all keywords contain all lower-case characters.
+Since Java is case sensitive, programmer-defined identifiers containing at least one upper-case character can be assumed NOT to be a Java keyword.

 **WHAT TO DO**<br>
-Make the identifier-related changes needed for the program to correctly execute.
+Make the keyword-related changes needed for the program to correctly execute.